Volunteer at MERL

 Our Countryfile project has been running since October, and the team of volunteers has been handling our archive of farming cooperative papers.
 These have needed some conservation, including removing rusty old staples, and putting the documents into new folders.
 So far we have dealt with almost 1000 items!

-With Spring and Summer on the way, our garden volunteers have started preparing the ground for theis year's projects.
+With Summer well underway, our garden volunteers have been busy working on this year's projects.
 This includes making our back garden into a bee sanctuary, with bee-friendly plants, and places for bees to live.

 "Volunteers are the life and soul of the University Museums, they contribute so much time and effort, offering invaluable experience and a breath of fresh air.
 We are delighted that our volunteers have been recognised at the highest level, we hope that our community volunteers continue to be a part of our organisation for years to come." - Rob Davies, Volunteer Coordinator, UMASCS.